LoLA: Low-Rank Linear Attention With Sparse Caching: Introduction

 \subsection{Contributions}

 We present LoLA: Low-rank Linear Attention with sparse caching.
+LoLA is a novel inference augmentation that boosts the performance of hybrid linear attention layers.
 LoLA distributes historical tokens into three forms of memory: (i) recent KV pairs are stored in a sliding window cache, (ii) difficult-to-memorize pairs in a sparse global cache, and (iii) all other pairs are placed in a recurrent hidden-state matrix via linear attention.
 LoLA performs a self-recall check to see which KV pairs disagree with the current hidden state's linear associative map.
-LoLA sparsely caches the interfering memories in full-rank.
+LoLA sparsely caches the interfering memories in full rank.
 The selection mechanism effectively mitigates memory collisions with a small, constant-sized cache.
 This inference strategy can be applied on top of previously trained linear attention + sliding window models (e.g., LoLCATs) to significantly improve associative recall.
 As a result, LoLA extracts stronger language modeling capabilities from the same base model weights.

+\textbf{Utilizes Self-Recall Error.} We introduce an importance metric for key-value pairs to reduce memory collisions in the hidden state of linear attention.
+This is computed by determining if a key can recall its own value with linear attention.
+In our ablations, we show that this performance increase cannot be obtained from using a larger sliding window or other sparse attention metrics.

 \textbf{Enables Associative Recall.} As a lightweight inference strategy, LoLA enables pass-key retrieval on up to 8K context lengths in needle-in-a-haystack tasks from the RULER benchmark~\citep{ruler}.
-With a \textbf{4.6x smaller} cache than Llama-3.1 8B~\citep{llama3}, our approach boosts accuracy from LoLCATs' \textbf{0.6\%} to \textbf{97.4\%} at 4K context lengths with the same model weights.
-In our ablations, we show that this performance increase cannot be obtained from using a larger sliding window: \textit{global, sparse caching is essential}.
+With a \textbf{4.6x smaller} cache than Llama-3.1 8B~\citep{llama3}, our approach boosts accuracy from LoLCATs' \textbf{$0.6\%$} to \textbf{$97.4\%$} at 4K context lengths with the same model weights.